KH-ReFined/KH-ReFined/SETUP.md

 Congratulations!
 Now you can just boot the game as you would normally and it will be there.
 You will know if it has worked when you select `NEW GAME` and you get the new options to select your controller prompts and skip the prologue!

 And there you go!
 Re:Fined v4.xx has been successfully installed!

+Note:
+- If you plan to install LuaBackend and you get a `DBGHELP.dll` with it - rename it to `LuaBackend.dll` before dropping it into the folder, as `DBGHELP.dll` is already used by Panacea.

 ## Updating Re:Fined v4.xx: